ludovicus-hispanicus/ebl-photo-stitcher/ReadMe.md

         * `u2net.onnx` (U2NET model for object extraction - see U2NET Model Setup section)
         * `sippar.json` (optional - tablet measurements database for British Museum Sippar Collection)

+## Ruler Detection Details

+The eBL Photo Stitcher uses several methods to determine the correct scale (pixels per centimeter) for proper image processing.
+This scale detection is crucial for accurate digital ruler placement and maintaining proper proportions in the final stitched image.

+### How Ruler Detection Works

+The application supports several methods of determining the scale, which vary by museum:

+#### British Museum Style

+For British Museum tablets, the application expects:

+1. **Ruler Placement**: A physical ruler should be placed along one edge of the image.
+2. **Ruler Image**: Scale detection is performed on the image with suffix `_02.tif` (reverse view) or `_03.tif` (top view) by default.
+3. **Detection Method**: The algorithm looks for evenly spaced ruler markings along the edge where you indicated the ruler is positioned.
+   - The ruler should have clear black/dark markings on a white/light background
+   - The markings should be evenly spaced (e.g., 1cm or 5mm apart)
+   - The ruler should be aligned as straight as possible along the edge
+   - At least 5-7cm of ruler markings should be visible for optimal detection

+**Example British Museum ruler placement:**
+- Place a standard archaeological scale ruler along the bottom edge of the image
+- Ensure the ruler is parallel to the image edge
+- Make sure the ruler markings are clearly visible and not obscured

+#### Iraq Museum Style

+For Iraq Museum tablets:

+1. **Ruler Placement**: The ruler is expected to be in the bottom-left corner.
+2. **Ruler Image**: Detection is performed on the image with suffix `_03.tif` (top view).
+3. **Detection Method**: A specialized algorithm detects the Iraq Museum's particular ruler format:
+   - The ruler appears as a white L-shaped corner ruler with black markings
+   - Each mark represents 1cm
+   - The ruler should be clearly visible and well-lit
+   - The ruler corner should be positioned at the bottom-left of the image

+**Example Iraq Museum ruler placement:**
+- The L-shaped corner ruler should be positioned in the bottom-left corner
+- Both horizontal and vertical arms of the ruler should be visible
+- The ruler should be correctly oriented with numbers readable

+#### eBL Ruler (CBS) and Non-eBL Ruler (VAM)

+These options use similar detection methods to the British Museum style but apply different digital ruler templates to the final output.

+### Database Measurements Option

+For the British Museum's Sippar Collection, you can optionally use pre-recorded measurements:

+1. **Enable the Option**: Check "Use measurements from database" in the GUI.
+2. **How it Works**:
+   - The program will look up the tablet's dimensions in the included database
+   - Physical dimensions are used to calculate the scale without ruler detection
+   - This can be useful when ruler detection is challenging or the ruler isn't clearly visible

+### Best Practices for Optimal Ruler Detection

+For reliable scale detection:

+1. **Lighting**: Ensure even lighting on the ruler to make markings clearly visible.
+2. **Positioning**: Place the ruler flat and straight along the edge you specify in the GUI.
+3. **Ruler Quality**: Use a clean, high-contrast ruler with clear markings.
+4. **Image Quality**: Ensure the ruler is in focus and takes up a reasonable portion of the image edge.
+5. **Ruler View Image**: For best results, make sure the ruler is clearly visible in the designated image (typically `_02.tif` or `_03.tif`).

+If ruler detection fails, the application will report an error.
+You can:
+- Try a different ruler position
+- Improve the lighting or clarity of the ruler in your images
+- For British Museum Sippar Collection tablets, try using the database measurements option

 ## Usage (Python)

 1. Navigate to the project directory in your terminal.